tj5miniop/tj5os-cosmic/README.md

 Automatic updates enabled
 Steam + Gamescope installed as well as the CachyOS kernel to get top-notch gaming performance on a stable system

+NOTICE - BOOTC REBASING MAY NOT WORK DUE TO THE CUSTOM KERNEL.
+THIS IS BEING WORKED ON

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project.